Abdullah-Shaban/BasicSensing/TWIST/README.md

 Usage:

+0. Make sure you have TinyOS toolchain installed on the system

+    You can use provided Dockerfile to create own docker image

+        docker build -t wta/sensingtwist .

-1. Install the image on a telosb node:
+1. Build the image on a telosb node:

-        make telosb install
+        make telosb

-        # or
+2. Install the code on the motes

+    a.
+TWIST testbed (on all nodes, refer to `./twist.py --help` for more information):

+            ./twist.py -i ./build/telosb/main.exe -a

+    b.
+You can also install it on the local mote using:

-        make telosb install bsl,/dev/ttyUSB0
+            make telosb reinstall bsl,/dev/ttyUSB0

-2. Start a serialforwarder and python test script:

-        java net.tinyos.sf.SerialForwarder -comm serial@/dev/ttyUSB0:115200 -no-gui -port 9002

-    ... and run the python test program to see the results from the node:

-        python test.py
+2. Start listening for the spectrum data:

+    a.
+On the TWIST testbed you need to start SSH tunnels and connect to it:

+            ./twit.py -a -s
+            # In second console/screen
+            ./sensorapp.py localhost:9151

+    b.
+Running locally it is enough to point to USB interface

+            ./sensorapp.py /dev/ttyUSB0